 If you have been diagnosed with glaucoma, it may be reassuring to know that there have been many recent advancements in the treatment of the disease.
 Scientists around the world work to learn more about glaucoma in the hopes of finding a cure.
 To learn more, get in touch with a glaucoma specialist at Eye Consultants of Pennsylvania.

-We are the leading ophthalmology practice in in Berks, Schuylkill, Lebanon, Lancaster and Montgomery counties, with four convenient locations in Wyomissing, Pottsville, Pottstown and Blandon.
+We are the leading ophthalmology practice in in Berks, Schuylkill, Lebanon, Lancaster and Montgomery counties, with five convenient locations in Wyomissing, Pottsville, Pottstown, Lebanon and Blandon.
 Our skilled team of board certified ophthalmologists has vast experience in all current glaucoma treatments and surgical procedures.

 The board certified, fellowship-trained Glaucoma specialists at Eye Consultants of Pennsylvania include Mehul H. Nagarsheth, MD, who received his medical degree from Drexel University College of Medicine and completed his glaucoma fellowship at Tufts New England Eye Center and Ophthalmic Consultants of Boston, and Abhishek Nemani, MD, who received his medical degree from the State University of New York Upstate Medical University in Syracuse and was fellowship-trained in at the prestigious Scheie Eye Institute at the University of Pennsylvania.